Exercise and Brain Function

 - it composes of approximately 78% water, 10% fat, 8% protein, 4% assorted compounds.
 Ever wonder why your head pounded during a hangover?
 Think dehydration.

-- after age of 35, the human brain starts to lose mass and thus loses function.
-It is estimated that by the age of 65, about 10% of adults will have brain some form of cognitive impairment.
+- after the age of 35, the human brain starts to lose mass and thus loses function.
+It is estimated that by the age of 65, about 10% of adults will have some form of cognitive impairment in the brain.
 Loss of IQ and memory are some of the visible changes.

 - our brain needs constant movement, like the body, to keep its optimum function and performance.

-Exercise and activity increases brain function by increasing levels of Brain-Derived Neurotropic Factor (BDNF) that helps stimulate and controls creation of new neurons in the brain and nervous system, supporting the survival of existing neurons and improve strength, connectivity and efficiency.
-Exercise and activity also helps improve learning and retention, and improves communication between left and right hemisphere of the brain.
+Exercise and activity increase brain function by increasing levels of Brain-Derived Neurotropic Factor (BDNF) that helps stimulate and controls the creation of new neurons in the brain and nervous system, supporting the survival of existing neurons and improving strength, connectiv, ty and efficiency.
+Exercise and activity also helps improve learning and retention, and improves communication betweethe n left and right hemisphere of the brain.